Nissan Laurel: Fourth generation (C31; 1980)

 Development Supervisor, Itirou Makoto Sakurai, was in charge of developing the Laurel together with the Skyline.
 The Laurel's redesign was carried out in a European style and tone.
 The coefficient of drag (Cd value) of the four-door hardtop is 0.38.
 The lowest-priced Z18 is a four-cylinder engine, as is the 2-litre Z20.
 The L20-series are inline-six cylinder models, also available in fuel injected L20E type, and as the turbocharged L20ET - the first turbocharged Laurel.
 On top of the lineup was the 2.8-litre L28E, and for some export markets the 2.4-litre L24 engine (usually carburetted) was also offered.
 Mostly for commercial use there was the four-cylinder LD20 diesel engine, while private users usually preferred the larger six-cylinder LD28 type which was also available with much better equipment.

-In February 1981 the GX trim level was added.
+In February 1981, the GX trim level was added.
 L20E sedan with independent rear suspension in the vehicle suspension formula (a six-link independent rear suspension was equipped as standard on the turbocharged cars).
-In November 1981 the car received some improvement and the Turbo Medalist model was new to the lineup.
+In November 1981, the car received some improvement and the Turbo Medalist model was new to the lineup.

-In September 1982 there was a minor change.
+In September 1982, there was a minor change.
 Up a sense of luxury and large-scale extrusion in the chrome bumpers and rear license plate holder.
-The tail lamp design was changed as well.
+The taillamp design was changed as well.
 Instead of the Z18 series engine, the new OHC four-cylinder 1809 cc CA18S engine was fitted to the Laurel 1.8.
 The engine range was overhauled at the time and now included the CA18S, L20E, turbocharged L20ET, the four-cylinder SOHC Z20S, and the diesel LD20 and LD28-6 models.
 The carburetted L20, the L28E, and the column-shifted LD20 (six-seater) were discontinued.
 The six-cylinder gasoline-powered car with automatic transmission and Super Touring equipment received an overdrive gear at the same time.